True Garlic Seeds available for ordering for Spring 2018

 S10 K1 S13/14 A: the tallest of the K1 progeny with small umbels yet easily removable bulbils.

 S10 K1 S13/14 C: high yielding seed producer, parent bulbs have rich reddish coloration.
+Seeds had higher germination than others.

 If you are interested in seedlings and live in close enough proximity to the farm, let me know these will be potted up in March/April.